Georges Jeanty: Critical response to the series

-Georges Jeanty's artwork on Season Eight received praise for successfully capturing the essence, excitement, and humor of the television show, without looking like a media tie-in.
+Jeanty's artwork on Season Eight received praise for successfully capturing the essence, excitement, and humor of the television show, without looking like a media tie-in.
 Mathew Springer stated, "He brings these people to life not as drawings of actors and actresses, but as fully realized comic book characters in their own right."
 Buffy creator, Joss Whedon, stated that while looking for an artist for Buffy Season Eight, he desired someone that was "good at capturing the likenesses [of the characters], but did not draw a weak... non-comic that reeks of licensing."
 And that, "Georges mixes both abilities with a grace and power not seen since Superman vs. Muhammad Ali."

 Mark Stoddard complimented Whedon's choice of Jeanty, saying, "his layouts and storytelling are clear, he handles the action sequences pretty well, and the character likenesses are excellent, retaining a sense of artistic individuality, rather than simply generating portraits or rehashing television stills".
 There was also some initial debate among Buffy fans and critics over Joss Whedon's art style choice.
 Keith McDuffee thought Jeanty's pencils "have a bit to be desired" compared to the photo-realistic artwork on the covers.
-However, Richard George of IGN praised Jeanty's work as a happy medium between real life and comics, urging readers not to compare Jeanty's interior art to Jo Chen's photo-realistic cover style, and that "Both styles have their place".
+However, Richard George of IGN praised Jeanty's work as a good compromise between real life and comics, urging readers not to compare Jeanty's interior art to Jo Chen's photo-realistic cover style, and that "Both styles have their place".